idleberg/SublimeLinter-contrib-makensis/README.md

 ## Prerequisites

 Before using this plugin, you must ensure that NSIS v3.02.1 (or higher) is installed on your system.
+To do so, follow these steps:

 #### Windows